isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppclosecnf"></a>PppCloseCnf

-Bekräfta att referensen har frigjorts
+Bekräfta att referensen har frisats

 ### <a name="prototype"></a>Prototyp